|

 Instructions

-- Preheat the oven to 200 F if you wish to keep batches warm to serve all at once.
+• Optional: Preheat the oven to 200°F if you want to keep batches warm for serving all at once.

-- Put cornmeal and cold water in a saucepan; bring to a boil, reduce heat, and continue to boil gently for 5 minutes.
-Turn the cornmeal mixture into a mixing bowl; stir the buttermilk into the cornmeal mixture.
+• Put cornmeal and cold water in a saucepan; bring to a boil, reduce heat, and continue to boil gently for 5 minutes.
+Transfer the cornmeal mixture to a large mixing bowl; stir the buttermilk into the cornmeal mixture.

-- Beat the egg in a separate bowl and then add it to the batter along with the melted butter.
-Add extra buttermilk or regular milk if the batter is very thick.
+• Beat the egg in a separate bowl and then add it to the batter along with the melted butter.
+Add extra buttermilk milk if the batter is very thick.

-- If desired, place the cooked pancakes in a pan and move to the 200 F oven to keep warm while you are cooking subsequent batches.
+• If desired, place the cooked pancakes in a single layer in a parchment paper-lined pan and transfer them to the 200°F oven to keep warm while you cook subsequent batches.

 Nutrition